cardano-scaling/alba/design/design.md

-We will not implement the other two ALBA schemes because the basic Telescope is way slower and offers almost no advantages, while Telescope with Prehashing is only applicable when the number of honest prover's elements n_p is large and it offers no advantage over Telescope Bounded except for a very tiny difference in the certificate size (the integer v).
+We will not implement the other two ALBA schemes because the basic Telescope is way slower and offers almost no advantages, while Telescope with Prehashing is only applicable when the number of honest prover's elements $n_p$ is large and it offers no advantage over Telescope Bounded except for a very tiny difference in the certificate size (the integer v).
-As an optimization of Telescope Bounded, one can omit this integer when serializing a certificate if the number of allowed repetitions r = 1.
+As an optimization of Telescope Bounded, one can omit this integer when serializing a certificate if the number of allowed repetitions $r = 1$.
 The simple lottery scheme, on the other hand, has large proof sizes but offers very fast proving time which might be important for some applications.
 Additionally, in the decentralized setting, it has the smallest communication